15 Easy Kitchen Cleaning Hacks

 8. Oven

 Create a paste of baking soda, white vinegar and water, and apply to the inside of the oven.
 Leave it overnight.
 In the morning, use a cloth dampened with hot water to wipe the surfaces.
-(You may need to break out the scouring pads, warns the reFRESH team.)
+(You may need to break out the scouring pads.)
 Once the oven is clean, save yourself time in the future by using aluminum oven liners.

 9. Oven racks